Autocad to Photoshop with Layers

 Merging PSD files in Photoshop

-The final step is to merge all PSD files together into one file.
+The final step is to merge all PSD files together into one Photoshop document.
 For this task you will use the default Photoshop script “Load Files into Stack”.

 1. Close all files in Photoshop and choose for “File” » “Scripts” » “Load Files into Stack”.
 The “Load Layers” dialog will become visible.